MarlinFirmware/Marlin/Marlin/Firmwares/README.md

         it means that you have a problem with the structure of your printer!
         A "std dev:" of 0.04 and less is excellent !! standard is 0.08.

-  After to remove the probe you must do redo/adjust the Z offset(Distance between the nozzle and the bed=Real dimension of your probe).
+  After removing the probe, you need to redo/adjust the Z offset (Space between the nozzle and the bed=Real dimension of your probe).

   ## Z_OffSet
   **Perform a Z offset:**